kjendrzyca/best-practices/README.md

 - Communication is like a driving car - you don't want to cause an accident
 - If you want to master something you need to teach it
 - You should be spending your time building stuff, not studying for multiple choice tests
+- "Nobody wants developers to reinvent the wheel (again), but reading about how a wheel works is a poor substitute for the experience of driving around on a new wheels of you own creation"

 ##Other
 - Java and .Net have been designed to survive enterprise development
 - Brilliant software engineers will follow bad plans put forth by people in power
+- All code (prodution, tests) is a technical debt

 ## [The Zen of Python](https://www.python.org/dev/peps/pep-0020/)
 - Beautiful is better than ugly.